obrasier/obrasier.github.io/_posts/2020-06-10-neeerd-pledge.md

 This type of consecutive stat is actually quite a hard thing to do, sounds like a database task.
 This will be a ramble of my journey to answer these questions, but my goal is to have a "generic query" and then produce answer to that generic query.
 Okay, let's find some data!

-Ie downloaded the files we need from [this dataset](https://www.kaggle.com/cclayford/cricinfo-statsguru-data/data).
+I downloaded the files we need from [this dataset](https://www.kaggle.com/cclayford/cricinfo-statsguru-data/data).
 I just run these bash commands to rename the files for easier shell handling

 ```bash
 # replace space with underscores, spaces are yukky